• 4 Posts

 help-circle

 • I believe the optimization came because the denominator was a power of two.
-In my memory, the function counted up all of the bytes being sent and checked to see that the sum was a power of 16 (I think 16 bytes made a single USB endpoint or something; I still don’t fully understand USB).
+In my memory, the function counted up all of the bytes being sent and checked to see that the sum was a multiple of 16 (I think 16 bytes made a single USB endpoint or something; I still don’t fully understand USB).

 For starters, you can split up a larger modulo into smaller ones: